Qarik-Group/dot-profile-buildpack/README.md

 # .profile Buildpack

-All Cloud Foundry applications can include a `.profile` file which is run in each application container prior to the application commencing.
+You can configure `cf push` to run custom initialization tasks (also known as "pre-runtime hooks") for an app [using a `.profile` file](https://docs.cloudfoundry.org/devguide/deploy-apps/deploy-app.html#profile).
 This allows you to create new configuration files, migrate databases, and more.
-All applications except Java and Binary buildpack applications because you are only uploading the `.jar` or binary, respectively, so the `.profile` file is not uploaded.
+All applications, except Java and Binary buildpack applications because you are only uploading the `.jar` or binary, respectively, so the `.profile` file is not uploaded.

 This buildpack provides a workaround.
 If you set the `PROFILED` environment variable, this buildpack will create a `.profile` file in each application container for you.

 ## Usage

+In the following example we set the `$PROFILED` environment variable to a Bash shell script.
+This script will be run within each application container during start up.

+The example script (between the two `SHELL` bookends) will create a `config.json` file.

 ```plain
 cf push javaapp -b profiled_buildpack -b java_buildpack --path build/jibs/myapp-1.0.0.jar --no-start